Brain on Board

 Windshields: In the event of a crash, the safest place for drivers and passengers to be is in the vehicle.
 Windshields help prevent ejection and roof collapse in the event of a rollover.
 Drivers are strongly encouraged to maintain their windshield, as cracks can reduce its overall integrity and prevent the windshield from providing the most protection.

 Whiplash prevention systems/smart head restraint: Whiplash occurs when the head suddenly accelerates faster than the torso.
 Whiplash is common after rear-end collisions, and can result in long-lasting painful symptoms.
-A properly positioned head restraint can help prevent or reduce the severity of whiplash; however, studies suggest that the majority of front-seat occupants do not adjust the head restraint properly (Acar et al 2007; IIHS 2012; Farmer et al. 1999).
-Whiplash prevention systems (also known as smart head restraint or active head restraint) automatically adjust the head restraint to the proper position.
-A head restraint should be placed at least as high as the centre of gravity for the head (Insurance Institute for Highway Safety, IIHS).
+A properly positioned head restraint can help prevent or reduce the severity of whiplash; however, studies suggest the majority of front-seat occupants do not adjust the head restraint properly (Acar et al., 2007; IIHS, 2019; Farmer et al., 1999).
+Whiplash prevention systems (also known as smart head restraints or active head restraints (AHR)) automatically adjust the head restraint to the proper position.
+Research shows when AHR is in use in a rear-end crash, 35.6% fewer occupants sustain a moderate head injury (Parenteau et al., 2020).
+Generally, compared to conventional head restraints, the use of AHR reduces head and upper neck injuries in a crash (Parenteau et al., 2020).
+A head restraint should be placed at least as high as the centre of gravity for the head (IIHS, 2019).
 People differ in size and vehicles are equipped with different types of head restraints; therefore, adjust the restraint to as high as it will go on your head.
 The restraint should also be placed close to the back of the head, ideally approximately 5 cm from the head and not more than 10 cm.

 Seatbelts cannot prevent crashes from occurring, so the onus is on drivers to remain attentive and aware in order to help prevent crashes.
 Certain driver behaviours can make crashes more likely and put undue strain on seatbelts in the event of a crash.
 In particular, excessive speed can affect a seatbelt’s performance by making it more difficult for the belt to prevent front-seat occupants from colliding with the vehicle interior.
 Excessive speed can also exaggerate any injuries that belted vehicle occupants sustain from the seatbelt itself.
 For example, the higher the speed, the more the lap belt will press into the abdomen in the event of a collision.

-In addition, studies have revealed that drinking drivers are both more likely to be involved in crashes and also less likely to be wearing a seatbelt (Foss et al. 1994; Williams & Shabanova 2002).
-In fact, legally intoxicated drivers (i.e., drivers with a blood alcohol concentration (BAC) of 0.08 or higher) are about one-third less likely to wear their seatbelt (Foss et al. 1994).
+In addition, studies have revealed that drinking drivers are both more likely to be involved in crashes and also less likely to wear a seatbelt (Williams & Shabanova, 2002).
+In a study of trauma patients, the probability of using a seatbelt was inversely related to the number of drinks that subjects had consumed (Ball et al., 2005).
+Similarly, a study from Norway revealed that 64.6% of drinking drivers who were killed had not been wearing seatbelts (Bogstrand et al., 2015).
 The combination of elevated crash risk and lowered seatbelt use greatly increases the likelihood of sustaining serious or fatal injuries.
-One reason why drinking drivers are less likely to use their seatbelt may be that alcohol-impairment affects the ability to use good judgment and make smart decisions, one of which is the use of a seatbelt.
+One reason why drinking drivers are less likely to use their seatbelt may be that alcohol impairment affects the ability to use good judgment and make smart decisions, one of which is to wear a seatbelt.

 In addition, the National Highway Traffic Safety Administration (NHTSA) in the United States has conducted research on topics similar to Transport Canada with regard to seatbelt use.
 NHTSA’s research is located at www.nhtsa.gov.